 I love a poll on Twitter, and I completed a couple about form tutors.
 Nearly half of the people who responded really liked being a form tutor, but those who contributed also gave an insight into to why they voted as they did.
 Time.
 Since becoming a teacher I’ve realized how quickly that time passes.
 We have a long list of tasks everyday and sometimes being a form tutor on top of this can seem like an extra task, dare I say a hassle.

 We only see our tutees for twenty minutes a day, and I think that we can underestimate the effect that we can have on them.
-I did not realise the impact that you can really have on students without realising until one event happened.
+I did not realize the impact that you can really have on students without realizing until one event happened.
 One boy had gotten in trouble for climbing on a roof after school.
 He was in isolation, and I went to speak to him.
 He started crying and I thought that this was because of his sanction, but he told me it was because he felt he had disappointed me.
 This was really striking to me, that a twelve-year-old felt the worst thing about getting in trouble was disappointing a teacher.